openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Combining MFEs into a monorepo
 ==============================

-A monorepo would co-locate all of our core MFEs and libraries (paragon, frontend-platform, frontend-component-header, frontend-component-footer, etc.) in the same repository, but maintain their independent release and deployment cycles.
+A monorepo would co-locate all of our core MFEs and libraries (``@openedx/paragon``, ``@edx/frontend-platform``, ``@edx/frontend-component-header``, ``@edx/frontend-component-footer``, etc.) in the same repository, but maintain their independent release and deployment cycles.
 We believe this would help us more readily keep consistent dependency versions across MFEs.
 But it would also introduce a layer of complexity to our code organization and be a highly invasive way of solving our dependency consistency issues, as we'd have to move all of our core frontend code into a new repository.

 Further, it wouldn't solve our consistency problems for anyone working with a non-core MFE or library.
 We want to create parity between the process for core and non-core repositories to ensure our approach is serving everyone's needs, not just maintainers of core repositories.